mcraig2342/MarthMaker/README.md

 interested in.
 My biggest technical win was adding a route that takes any invalid url path and displays the home page.

 #### Challenges
-The biggest challenge was trying to wright thorough cypress tests that check for sad paths as well as happy.
+The biggest challenge was trying to wright thorough cypress tests that check for sad paths as well as happy, and implementing the render item prop to work around prop drilling.